Why should we be worried about the most polluting industries?

-The Most Polluting Industries, and Worst Companies for the Environment.
-These are two of the essential things on our planet, and unfortunately, they’ve been going downhill fast.
-For a long time now, we have been relying on these industries to fuel our society.
+The Most Polluting Industries for the Environment is one of the essential things on our planet, and unfortunately, they’ve been going downhill fast.
+We have relied on these industries for a long time to fuel our society.

 Oil & Gas Industry